Becoming Catholic (RCIA)

 - Adults baptized in the Catholic tradition but have yet to receive the Sacraments of Confirmation and Eucharist

 The Rite of Initiation is not about participating in a program or course of study.
 Instead, the Church recognizes that the initiation process is a period of formation and a time for prayer, catechesis, and ritual that prepares an individual to discern how best to grow in relationship with God.
-You can read about RCIA in detail on the Archdiocese of Boston site.

 The RCIA process involves four stages: